-Everyone’s got moving checklists.
+Moving tips and checklists.
+Everyone’s got them.
 But we thought, what are those top moving that the relocation specialists seem to know?
 We talked to relocation experts across the country to get their best tips.
 Plus a moving checklist to download too!
 (See, we’ve got you covered!)

 Since you are moving and in a hurry, here’s a summary of our moving tips, with details below.